Skip to Content

 DocumentationGetting Started

-This guide will help you set up your development environment and get your first Scalus Validator.
+This guide will help you set up your Scalus development environment and create your first Cardano validator in minutes.
+You’ll install Scala 3, generate a starter project, and run your first smart contract tests.

 Homebrew based installation: